Australia – Car brand Jeep is encouraging Australians to experience remote working in an off-grid, purpose-built home office.

 Andaz 5th Avenue, New York

-New York – Andaz 5th Avenue, part of the Hyatt hotel group,is launching sevenWellness Suites to bolster guests’ mental and physical health.
+New York – Andaz 5th Avenue, part of the Hyatt hotel group, has unveiled sevenWellness Suites to bolster guests’ mental and physical health.

 The suites are designed around three tenets of wellness: Feel, Fuel and Function.
 Partnering with external wellbeing brands, the suites feature amenities and products designed to support sleep, nutrition, movement and cognitive functionality.
-Among the in-room services are a Lululemon smart mirror for fitness, an Airweave mattress, meditations curated by Headspace, and a wellness mini baroffering snacks and drinks to bolster immunity and energy.
+Among the in-room services are a Lululemon smart mirror for fitness, an Airweave mattress, meditations curated by Headspace, and a wellness mini-baroffering snacks and drinks to boost immunity and energy.

 While we previously explored the rise of Hospitality Fitness, hotel brands are now expanding their efforts to serve both mental and physical wellbeing demands.